Work About Resume Contact

 Reflection

-What I learned &
+What I learned & what surprised me.

 What Went Well

-+ Timely and sufficient participant recruitment — I met the minimum of 6–8 participants
++ Timely and sufficient participant recruitment: I met the minimum of 6–8 participants

 + Biweekly 1-hour check-ins with the Microsoft sponsor helped me resolve issues in real time